 ACM# Date Resolutions AC-1 14/08/2018 The curriculum & detailed syllabus of 1st Year, as proposed by the Board of Studies, is provisionally approved by the Academic Council.
-AC-2 11/05/2019 The curriculum & detailed syllabus up to 2nd Year, as proposed by the Board of Studies, is approved by the Academic Council.
+The curriculum & detailed syllabus up to 2nd Year, as proposed by the Board of Studies, is approved by the Academic Council.
+AC-4 18/08/2020 The amendments to the curriculum, as proposed by the Board of Studies, are approved by the Academic Council.